Will Apple's India production get tangled in charger rules? – DW – 12/14/2023

 Apple's production plans in India

-Industry insiders point out that India is at the center of Apple's plans to diversify production away from China.
+Industry insiders say that India is at the center of Apple's plans to diversify production away from China.

-The tech giant plans to assemble more than 50 million iPhones in India annually within the next three years.
+Within the next three years, the tech giant reportedly aims to start assembling more than 50 million iPhones annually in India.

-India is the second-biggest mobile phone-producing country, trailing only China, and growing by more than 20% between 2014 and 2022, according to a report by technology market research firm Counterpoint.
+India is the second-biggest mobile phone-producing country in the world after China, expanding by more than 20% in this regard between 2014 and 2022, according to a report by technology market research firm Counterpoint.

-The India Cellular and Electronics Association (ICEA), an electronics industry body, said the electronics industry is "completely aligned" with the government in implementing a uniform charging port regulation in India to reduce e-waste and promote ease of living for consumers.
+The India Cellular and Electronics Association (ICEA), an electronics industry body, said the sector was "completely aligned" with the government in implementing a uniform charging port regulation in India to reduce e-waste and promote ease of living for consumers.

-Most Android smartphones come with a USB Type-C port and only a handful use a micro-USB.
+Most Android smartphones already come with a USB Type-C port, with only a handful requiring a micro-USB now.

-In September 2023, the Apple iPhone 15 was the first iPhone to feature a USB-C charging port.
+In September 2023, the Apple iPhone 15 was the first model to feature a USB-C charging port.

-Mohindroo added the ICEA is working with the Indian government to enable a smooth transition for all electronics to the USB-C ports.
+Mohindroo added that the ICEA was working with the Indian government to enable a smooth transition for all electronics to the USB-C ports.

 Edited by: Wesley Rahn